 High School: All school rules apply and will be enforced.
 Out-of-district or out-of-high school students who are high school age or older must pre-register in the high school office and receive administrative permission to attend all BCHS-sponsored dances.
 No grade school or junior high students of any age will be allowed to attend.
 Persons 21 or over are not allowed to attend.
-Students who are attending the dance must be checked in within an hour of the start of the dance.
+Students who are attending the dance must be checked in within an hour of the start of the dance or receive permission for late entrance by building administration.
 Students who leave the dance may not re-enter later.